SOS: Save Our South Bank

 We are urging decision makers to reject the current proposal for this development, in favour of a smaller design that complements the surrounding area and adds value, for the local community and London as a whole.

-Proposals for the redevelopment of ITV’s former home on London’s South Bank are heavily criticised by its neighbours and the wider community.
+Proposals for the redevelopment of ITV’s former home on London’s South Bank are heavily criticised by its neighbours and the wider community, who have been campaigning against the scheme since 2021.

-The Secretary of State has decided to exercise his powers in section 77 of the 1990 Act to determine the planning application for the former London Television Centre, 60-72 Upper Ground, London SE1 instead of London Borough of Lambeth.
+The Secretary of State decided to exercise his powers in section 77 of the 1990 Town and Country Planning Act to determine the planning application for the former London Television Centre, 60-72 Upper Ground, London SE1 instead of London Borough of Lambeth.

 Make sure you check back in here and follow us on Twitter for updates of how the campaign progresses!